Yumi2121/Marketplace-Project--GarageSale_Web_Application/README.md

 - As a user of Zizi, I am a seller and a buyer.
 I want to be able to view my selling items, so I have better control of it.
 - As a user of Zizi, I am a seller and a buyer.
 I want to be able to view my bought items, so I have better control of it.
 - As a user of Zizi, I am a seller and a buyer.
 I want to be able to view my sold items, so I have better control of it.
-- As a buyer I want to be able to view the photo of the item I am browsing
+- As a buyer Elle, I want to be able to view the photo of the item I am browsing
-- As a seller I want to be able to upload photo of item I am selllng
+- As a seller Qiqi, I want to be able to upload photo of item I am selllng